SharinaS/Cloud-Engineering-Fundamentals/messaging_services.md

 Supports *message groups*

 * message groups allow multiple ordered message groups within a single queue.
+* Messages that belong to the same message group are always processed one by one, in a strict order relative to the message group (however, messages that belong to different message groups might be processed out of order)

 Transactions per second: limited to *300 transactions / second (TPS)*

-* Not as fast as standard queues.
+* **Not as fast** as standard queues.

 ## Amazon SQS Long Polling

+> Reduces the cost of using SQS by eliminating the number of **empty responses**.

 A way to retrieve messages from your SQS queues.
+[See more on AWS](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-short-and-long-polling.html#sqs-long-polling).

 Short polling is the regular way to do it.
 Short polling *returns immediately*, even if the message queue being polled is empty.